$d$-pleated surfaces and their shear-bend coordinates: Generalized bending

-{\it Proof of Step 1.} First, observe that the identity map on $\End(\Cb^d)$ is biLipschitz with respect to any pair of norms on $\End(\Cb^d)$.
-Thus, to show that $N_h$ is productable, it suffices to prove that there exists $A,\nu>0$ such that
+{\it Proof of Step 1.} First, observe that the identity map on $\End(\mathbb{C}^d)$ is bi-Lipschitz with respect to any pair of norms on $\End(\mathbb{C}^d)$.
+Thus, to show that $N_h$ is H\"older extendable, it suffices to prove that there exists constants $A,\nu>0$ such that

 for all $T\in P(g_{\bf x}^h,h)$.

 Observe from Proposition \ref{prop: lift} that